Stas126572/Zig2/README.md

 # Zig2

-# en
-**About**
+## About
-Zig2 is a programming language that was born on the basis of the idea of ​​the Zig programming language, but the main goal of which is the speed of compilation, absolute cross-platform compatibility and minimal speed of adding new keywords (added at the rate of 1 word per 1 standard).
+Zig2 is a programming language born from the ideas of the Zig programming language, but its main goals are maximum compilation speed, absolute cross-platform compatibility, and an extremely slow rate of adding new keywords (limited to at most 1 word per standard version).

-**How does it take the max speed compilation**
-*Main ideas*:
-- There isn't compiler.
-It's translator to C programming languages, and get macroses to do the compiler passes.
-- There isn't any macroses.
-All macroses turn into *comptime_<N>*, like in Zig programming language, that meaning this action will do in the N compiller pass.
+## How it achieves maximum compilation speed
+* **There is NO compiler:** Zig2 is not a compiler; it is a fast translator to the C programming language.
+It completely cuts out the heavy compiler backend and reuses existing tools (`tcc` for metaprogramming, `gcc`/`clang` for optimization, and `mold` for parallel linking).
+* **There are NO macros:** All C preprocessor macros are eliminated.
+They are replaced by `comptime_<N>` blocks (like in Zig), meaning that this specific action will be executed during the $N$-th compiler pass.
-- There adding one keyword per standard.
-There notime, when does the keyword deleted from the standard.
-To set standard, you need to use the special compile flag *std*, with the value like *zig2_<number_of_standard>*
+* **Strict Syntax Discipline:** Exactly one keyword can be added per standard version.
+Keywords are permanent and can never be deleted from the standard.
+To lock a file to a specific version, use the `-std=zig2_<number>` flag.
-- To set that some word doesn't need to be transalted, you can use the special compiler flag *without*
+* **Optimization by Omission:** To tell the translator that a certain keyword doesn't need to be processed in a file, you can use the special `-without <keyword>` flag.
+The translator will completely ignore it, saving memory and compilation time.
-- The all code translate with the assumption that all code is in standard.
-There is special instrument to check it.
-If you want to use unstandard code, you need to added the *unstanderd* flag in the standard value.
-It will be writed on ABI.
+* **Guaranteed Portability by Default:** All code is strictly translated under the assumption that it is 100% standard and portable.
+There is a special instrument to check this.
+* **Explicit Non-Portable Escape Hatch:** If you want to use unstandard/non-portable code, you must explicitly add the `_UnPortable` suffix to your standard flag (e.g., `-std=zig2_v1_UnPortable`).
+This choice will be permanently written into the object file's ABI.
-- The base standard it get by C language.
+* **C-Based Foundation:** The baseline standard and syntax are fully derived from the clean C programming language.